wongchichong/react-mobile-datepicker/README.md

 Using [npm](https://www.npmjs.com/):

-  $ npm install react-mobile-datepicker-typescript --save
+  $ npm install react-mobile-datepicker-ts --save

 ### Import what you need
 The following guide assumes you have some sort of ES2015 build set up using babel and/or webpack/browserify/gulp/grunt/etc.